-For the reasons set out above and the relatively poor economic outlook for businesses in the industries that we represent, we strongly oppose the implementation of either of the two new public holidays in Victoria.
+For the reasons set out above and the relatively poor economic outlook for businesses in the industries that we represent, we strongly oppose the continuation of these new public holidays in Victoria.

-If, however, notwithstanding the matters that we have set out above, the Government is determined to proceed with its proposed course of action, we reluctantly make the following submissions (in order of preference):
+If, however, the Government persists in making these two holidays permanent fixtures in the Victorian public holiday calendar, we reluctantly make the following submissions (in order of preference):

-- it should postpone the declaration of the proposed public holidays until a further Regulatory Impact Statement has been prepared which takes into account the alternative option of the AFL Grand Final Public holiday being held on the Monday after the AFL Grand Final and the Additional Considerations set out in these submissions; - 2. it should only declare one of the two proposed days as being a public holiday, with our preference being AFL Grand Final day.
-In that event, this holiday should be declared to take place on the Monday after the AFL Grand Final day and not on the Friday before that day; - 3. it should replace the existing Easter Saturday public holiday with the proposed Easter Sunday public holiday (as suggested in the PWC Report); - 4. if the Government is not inclined to adopt any of our abovementioned alternative proposals and elects to declare both of the proposed new public holidays (in addition to the existing 11 public holidays): - a. at the very least the proposed AFL Grand Final day public holiday should be held on the Monday after the AFL Grand Final day and not on the Friday before that day; and - b. it should make a temporary declaration of the proposed public holidays until a further Regulatory Impact Statement has been prepared which takes into account the alternative option of the AFL Grand Final Public holiday being held on the Monday after the AFL Grand Final and the Additional Considerations set out in these submissions.
+- 1. only one of the two days should be a public holiday, with our preference being AFL Grand Final day.
+In that event, this holiday should be declared to take place on the Monday after the AFL Grand Final day and not on the Friday before that day; - 2. it should replace the existing Easter Saturday public holiday with the proposed Easter Sunday public holiday (as suggested in the PWC Report); - 3. if the Government is not inclined to adopt any of our abovementioned alternative proposals and elects to declare both of the proposed new public holidays (in addition to the existing 11 public holidays): - a. at the very least the proposed AFL Grand Final day public holiday should be held on the Monday after the AFL Grand Final day and not on the Friday before that day; and - b. it should make a temporary declaration of these public holidays until a further Regulatory Impact Statement has been prepared which takes into account the alternative option of the AFL Grand Final Public holiday being held on the Monday after the AFL Grand Final and the Additional Considerations set out in these submissions.